 Forwarding Method | Store and forward or cut-through | Path determination based on routing tables |

-Let's compare switching vs routing in a real-life scenario and understand the difference in their meaning, purpose and working.
+Let's compare switching vs routing in a real-life scenario and understand the difference between them.

 However, if you want to access a website outside the university’s network, your device sends the request to a router, which uses the website's IP address to forward the data request through multiple routers until it reaches the appropriate web server.
 The router ensures the data is sent across the internet and returns the response to your device.